 The Black Eyed Peas sampled the Yma Sumac/ Perez Prado song "Bo Mambo" for their big hit "Hands Up".
 Here's another great:

-After The Clash broke up, bassist Paul Simenon formed a Morricone-esque rockabilly group called Havana 3AM, named after a Perez Prado album.
+After The Clash broke up, bassist Paul Simenon formed a Morricone-esque Rockabilly group called Havana 3AM, named after the Perez Prado album.

 HAVANA 3AM -"Hey Amigo" (1991)

 -The Real History of Rock and Soul!: A Music Player Checklist